kiok46/arcc/README.md

         require(checkSig(s, pk));

         // After the contract is initiated the value of maxAmountPerEpoch is never changed, hence it's checking is not included in the contract's code.
-        // At the time of creating the contract, payer and payee must make sure that value of sameMaxAmountPerEpoch is >= 546 and less than 4 byte integer limit i.e ~ 21 BCH or 2,147,483,647;
+        // At the time of creating the contract, payer and payee must make sure that value of sameMaxAmountPerEpoch is >= 546 and
+        // less than 4 byte integer limit i.e ~ 21 BCH or 2,147,483,647;
         // require(sameMaxAmountPerEpoch >= 546);
         int sameMaxAmountPerEpoch = int(maxAmountPerEpoch);

-        // Make sure that the amount being spent is greater than 546 and less than maxAmountPerEpoch. require(within(amount, 546, sameMaxAmountPerEpoch + 1));

         // Expects epoch to be >= 0; Since it's a static variable.
 It's value is not checked here.
         // At the time of creating the contract, payer and payee must make sure that value of epoch is >= 0;